esilver0/CATT/sslstrip-experiment.md

 ### Expand the experiment
-To attempt this with other websites on the client, run
+To attempt this with other websites, run on the client

 <pre>
 sudo route add -host $(dig +short <b>website</b>) gw 192.168.0.1